Cluster Feeding: Signs, Timeline, and How to Manage

 All the changes in feeding patterns that can occur during those first few months of your little one’s life can be confusing.
 If you’re at all unsure, check in with your baby’s healthcare provider.

 Keep an eye on your baby’s growth.
-As long as your little one’s size and weight gain are on track, he’s probably eating the right amount.
+As long as your little one’s size and weight gain are on track, they’re probably eating the right amount.
 Your baby’s healthcare provider will be keeping track of all this for you.

 Will Cluster Feeding Make My Breast Milk Run Out?

-Your little one’s feeding actually stimulates milk production, so in most cases your body will ramp up the supply to meet demand during periods of cluster feeding.
+Your little one’s feeding actually stimulates milk production, so in most cases, your body will ramp up the supply to meet demand during periods of cluster feeding.

 Stress or illness may decrease your milk supply temporarily.
 Ways of overcoming these temporary glitches include staying hydrated, eating healthily, and getting a little more rest (if you can).